sferencik/ParaMetrics/README.md

 ## Technical notes
 If the parameter is unset when the build finishes, the statistic is not published.

+The statistics are published in the "build finished" phase (see `BuildServerAdapter.buildFinished()`).

 ## Development notes
 To build, test, and package the plugin, run `mvn package` from the root directory.